Rich in History: 4 of Lubbock’s Must-See Historical Markers

 As the daughter of a Texas historian, I grew up hearing about the importance of history on a daily basis.
 Although I never could appreciate the historical significance my dad could find in just about anything (and I do mean anything), I’m starting to understand why it is so special to him, but we’ll keep that secret between us.
 Whether I’m finally gaining wisdom or an appreciation for it, I now realize that history is simply the value in a story.
 Lubbock’s history is rich with stories that are beautifully intertwined into the fabric of our city.
 If you’ve ever seen the Dairy Barn at Texas Tech, explored Yellowhouse Canyon, taken a photo at Aztlan Park or listened to Buddy Holly, you have experienced some of Lubbock’s abundant history.

-Aztlan Park (Marker: 1st St. and Avenue K)
+Aztlan Park (Marker: 1st Street and Avenue K)

-The Dairy Barn (Marker: 18th St. and Boston Ave.)
+The Dairy Barn (Marker: 18th Street and Boston Avenue)

 Texas Tech University, once Texas Technological College, was founded in 1923 and opened in 1925.
 Although Texas Tech’s campus tells a story of its beautiful history around every corner, there is nothing quite like the Dairy Barn and the feeling you get seeing it in person.
 The Dairy Barn is an iconic structure on the Texas Tech campus that now bears a Texas Historic Landmark designation due to the Texas Tech Student Government Association and countless other efforts made in the last 25 years.
 Completed in 1927, the Dairy Barn became a place for students to learn about the the production and sale of milk, butter and cream with the cows housed inside the barn.
 There’s something quite special about a structure that has withstood the test of time and weathered many storms, literally and figuratively.
 It’s a reminder of simpler times and not only where Texas Tech has been, but Lubbock as well.